aframevr/aframe/docs/components/material.md

 entities occlude background entities.
 This creates confusion and unwanted visual defects.

 To work around this issue, try changing the order of the entities in the HTML.

-In case of png images, sometimes this issue can be solved by setting attribute `alpha-test`, for example, `alpha-test="0.5"`.
-You should play around with its value to see the one that solves the issue.
+When using PNG images as cutouts or masks (where part of the image should be fully transparent, and the rest fully opaque), try setting `transparent: false` and like `alphaTest: 0.5` to solve transparency issues.
+Play around with the alpha test value.

 ## Register a Custom Shader Material